-Professor Vietor is the Paul Whiton Cherington Professor of Business Administration at the Harvard Business School and Senior Associate Dean for the Asian Initiative.
+Professor Vietor is Baker Foundation Professor of Business Administration at the Harvard Business School.
 He teaches courses on the international political economy.
 Before coming to the Business School in 1978, Professor Vietor held faculty appointments at Virginia Polytechnic Institute and the University of Missouri at Columbia.
 He received a B.A. in economics from Union College (1967), an M.A. in history from Hofstra University (1971), and a Ph.D. in history from the University of Pittsburgh (1975).
 He has been the recipient of a National Endowment for the Humanities Research Fellowship, the Harvard-Newcomen Postdoctoral Fellowship in Business History, and the Newcomen Award in Business History.

-For his courses in business-government relations and environmental management, Professor Vietor has published more than eighty case studies on energy policy, the regulation of natural gas, nuclear power and hazardous wastes; on strategy and deregulation in airlines, railroads, telecommunications, and financial services; and on the national development strategies of a dozen countries.
-He has been a consultant to the Hudson Institute and the Energy Research and Development Administration, serves on the Advisory Boards of IPADE (in Mexico), IESE (in Spain), and INALDE (in Colombia), on the board of the Luigi Gerardo Napolitano Society, and several firms.
+For his courses in business-government relations and environmental management, Professor Vietor has published more than one hundred and sixty case studies on energy policy, the regulation of natural gas, nuclear power and hazardous wastes; on strategy and deregulation in airlines, railroads, telecommunications, and financial services; and on the national development strategies of a dozen countries.
+He has been a consultant to the Energy Research and Development Administration, serves on the Advisory Boards of IPADE (in Mexico), IESE (in Spain), and INALDE (in Colombia), and is a panel member of the Universiti Teknologi Malaysia International Advisory Panel, the Advisory Council of the Australia China Business Council, and several firms.
 He is a consultant to several corporations and to the Prime Minister of Malaysia.

 Professor Vietor and his wife Cindy have three adult children -- Nicholas, Christopher, and Meredith.